 On a hot day in Greenwood, there is perhaps no more valuable piece of equipment than your home’s air conditioner.
 While AC units are easy to use, their inner workings are quite complex.
-As a homeowner, though, it is a good idea to understand how the air conditioner’s different components work together to help keep your house cool.
-This knowledge will help you to take better care of your system and better understand when you need to call in the pros at Complete Comfort.
+As a homeowner, it is a good idea to understand how the air conditioner’s different components work.
+This knowledge will help you better care of your system and better understand when you need to call in the pros at Complete Comfort.

 How Does an Air Conditioner Work?